locationtech/spatial4j/README.txt

 Overview
   The code is distributed into several modules:

-* Spatial-base
+* Spatial-lucene
-The is a core module depended on by other modules; it has almost no dependencies.
+The is the heart of the codebase.
+The code is broadly divided into 'base' and 'strategies'.
+It also contains benchmark code and a fair amount of tests.

-Major pieces:
+Major pieces in 'base':
 ** SpatialContext interface and simple implementation.
 ** Distance math code.
 ** Shapes interface and simple implementations.
 ** Prefix/Grid/Tree interface and implementations.

-* Spatial-lucene
-Spatial indexing/search implementations using Lucene.
+The "strategies" portion of this module contains spatial indexing/search implementations using Lucene.
 Major interfaces (just one):
 ** SpatialStrategy (including abstract PrefixGridStrategy) Major implementations:
 ** RecursiveGridStrategy
 ** TermQueryGridStrategy
-** PointStrategy
+** TwoDoubleStrategy

 * Spatial-solr
 Ads Solr support on top of the Spatial-lucene module.

-* Spatatial-test
-Test & benchmark code.

 * Spatial-extras-base
 An extension of Spatial-base that uses the 3rd party JTS library to implement the shapes.
-This primarily ads polygon support.
+This primarily ads polygon support and WKT processing.

-* Spatial-extras-test
-More tests on top of Spatial-test that relies on JTS.

 * Spatial-extras-demo
 Contains a demo web application using Spatial-solr.
 Consumes sample data and geonames.